viamrobotics/PointCloudiPhoneApp/README.md

 ### Bluetooth

 **Connecting to RPI**
-1. on RPI run: `sudo hciconfig hci0 piscan" & 'sudo bluetoothctl`
+1. on RPI run: `sudo hciconfig hci0 piscan` & `sudo bluetoothctl`
 2. run app on phone
 3. on RPI run: `scan on`
-4. Look for the MAC address next to 'LiDAR Phone'
+4. Look for the MAC address next to `LiDAR Phone`
 5. on RPI run: `connect <MAC address>`
 6. on phone confirm connection request
 7. on RPI run: `menu gatt` and `list-attributes <MAC address>`
 8. on RPI find the characteristic (easily find with Crt+F "D6F60427")
 9. on RPI copy line above the UUID
 - e.g. `/org/bluez/hci0/dev_69_BD_81_7B_FA_4D/service0039/char003a`
-- It is very important that the line you copy ends with `service0039/char003a` do not copy the one that ends with 'service0039'
+- It is very important that the line you copy ends with `service0039/char003a` do not copy the one that ends with `service0039`
 10. on RPI run: `select-attribute </org/bluez/hci0/dev_69_BD_81_7B_FA_4D/service0039/char003a/this_should_be_copied_from_your_terminal>`
 11. on RPI run: `notify on`
 You should now be able to see a truncated point cloud streamed into the RPI